Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

 **What are advantages of support vector machines in comparison with classical multilayer perceptrons?**

-SVM’s are more interpretable than classical multiplayer perceptron’s. they also maximize the distance between classes.
+SVM’s are more easily interpreted than classical multiplayer perceptron’s. they also maximize the distance between classes.
 SVM’s are also more computational efficient, and less effected by outliers.
+SVMs also don't have the problem of ending up in local minima solutions like MLP's do.

+Some of the advantages:

+- Effective in high-dimension space, by using support vectors they can avoid the curse of dimensionality.
+- Kernel trick for Nonlinear data
+- Guarantees global optimum solutions
+- Computationally efficient and less affected by outliers.

 #### Question 2